 By the time I was 22 I retired.
 Sounds insane, but it is true.
 I bought a home and a beater car and a Huffy bike.
 I spent my days reading, learning, hiking, biking and taking a few classes at the local college.
 I still prepared around 50 tax returns each spring.
 I love my clients so I did it.

 A year later I met my wife, Sue.
 As I write this we are married 27 years.
 They have been great years.
 More religious in those days, we opted for a church wedding.
 The preacher knew I was not working so he asked if I would play janitor for the parochial school.
 I accepted.
 I loved the people and enjoyed the work, but I wanted more out of life.
 After one year I quit on good terms.
 It is the only job outside of family I ever worked.
 I guess if you get right down to it, I worked a year of my life and retired.
-Crazy?
-Right?
+Insane!?

 By this time I owned a home in town mostly paid off, had money invested and looked for something to do.
 I still prepared tax returns and decided to step up the pace.
 I went from 50 returns the first year to nearly 150 the next and into the low 400s the following year.
 Then I remodeled my basement and hired some staff.